If you are looking for ‘print on demand for fashion brands’, you’re…

 Wheelio ($14.92/month).

-Much as neither of these apps is a must-have, it’s worthwhile having them.
+While neither of these apps is a must-have, they’re worth having.

 The amount you spend on apps compared to sample product expenditure depends on your store and objectives.